-The Home Education Advisory Council (HEAC) meets monthly to discuss homeschooling issues.
-Established by RSA 193-A (home education law), the HEAC exists to carry out duties assigned to it by the Commissioner of Education, and to advise the Commissioner and State Board of Education about issues facing home educators in New Hampshire.
+The Home Education Advisory Council (HEAC) meets at the Department of Education from 3:30 – 5 p.m. on the second Thursday in September, November, January, March, and May.
+Established in 1990 by RSA 193-A (the home education law), the HEAC exists to promote an understanding of home education in New Hampshire, to carry out duties assigned to it by the Commissioner of Education, and to advise the Commissioner and State Board of Education on issues concerning home education in New Hampshire.

 The Council gives New Hampshire homeschoolers a voice at the Department of Education, helps legislators on education committees understand the breadth and depth of home education, and allows us to participate in the rulemaking process.
-The council is also a way to allow home educators to understand the challenges faced by the state and school district officials who serve us.
+The Council is also a way to allow home educators to understand the challenges faced by the state and school district officials who serve us.
 It provides an effective venue for solving problems that are difficult to solve at the local level.